Pope says South Sudan's future depends on treatment of women

 “South Sudanese women are physically assaulted while being raped at gunpoint, typically held down by men while being abused by others.
 They are told not to resist in the slightest way, and not to report what happened, or they will be killed,” the report said.

-“It’s hard to convey the level of trauma of South Sudanese women whose bodies are literally the war zone,” commission chair Yasmin Sooka said late last year.
+Maria Nyataba Wur, a displaced woman now living in Juba who attended Francis’ event, told The Associated Press that one of her neighbors was raped in front of her children, so violently that she limped for days afterward.

+“According to what she told us as a survivor was that they tied her legs apart and then three people entered her, raped her,” Wur said, adding that she lost track of the neighbor during her own efforts to flee to safety in the capital.

-Mariam Nyantabo, a 36-year-old resident of a Juba protection camp for displaced people who attended Francis’ meeting, agreed.
+Mariam Nyantabo, another 36-year-old resident of a Juba protection camp, said women were grateful for Francis’ visit.

 “The plight against women is shocking,” she said, noting the risk of rape comes from everyday chores like collecting firewood.
 “His visit is blessed to women of South Sudan, and I believe there will be a great change, the suffering of the women will be reduced.”